How to Qualify for a Business Credit Card

 Personal Section

 After completing the business portion you will then fill out a personal section.
 This portion is very similar to a regular credit card application.
-Remember under total gross income, to include what you and a spouse make, if applicable.
+Remember under total gross income to include what you and a spouse make, if applicable.

 Submit the application and sit tight!
 You most likely won’t get an instant approval when applying for many business cards.
 Instead, it will go into pending.

-To stay up to date on what is happening you can call this number:
+To stay up-to-date on what is happening, you can call this number:

 Chase Application Status: 800-436-7927

-If you get denied you can call this number:
+If you get denied, you can call this number:

 Chase Reconsideration (Business): 800-453-9719.
 They may just need some more information about your business.
 Send me a message anytime if you have questions about applying for a business card or what to do if they ask you to verify your business.
 I’ve been there!